 The Gavarnie Cirque is the most well known site in the Central Pyrenees, with the village being the home of mountaineering in the Pyrenees.
 Its near perfect semi-circular formation provoked Victor Hugo to christen it "Nature’s Colosseum".
 We provide you with different walking options depending on how energetic you are feeling.

 Walk up the Barrada Valley to find the beautiful and secluded Cirque de Lys.
 This less visited cirque is hidden up behind the Pyrenees’ largest hydro-electric power station and a visit to this is an interesting end to the day.

 From the Pont d’Espagne walk up to the Lac de Gaube for a day out in the neighbouring Cauterets Valley.
 Walk from the spectacular waterfall to one of the largest natural lakes in the Pyrenees and on further to the Oulettes Refuge should you choose.

 The Troumouse Cirque is a favourite with everyone who walks here.
-It is less famous than Gavarnie but somehow more mystical with its high plateau and small lakes… Very good for either a strenuous walk starting from Héas, or drive higher to the plateau for a gentle stroll on the plateau.
+It is less famous than Gavarnie but somehow more mystical with its high plateau and small lakes… Very good for either a strenuous walk starting from Héas, or drive higher to the Maillet plateau for a shorter walk up to the higher plateau.